csiro-data-school/python/_episodes/09-lists.md

 ~~~
 {: .output}

-## But unlike lists, character strings are immutable.
+## But unlike lists, character strings are immutable

 *   Cannot change the characters in a string after it has been created.
     *   *Immutable*: can't be changed after creation.